-Few occupations have as much direct impact on the life of young people as that of being an educator.
-If you want to make a difference on a daily basis, a career in teaching is a great choice.
-Elgin Community College offers several degree and certificate programs designed to prepare you for immediate employment or career advancement as an educator, or to prepare you to transfer to a four-year university to complete a bachelor's degree.
+Few occupations have as much direct impact on the lives of young people as that of an educator.
+If you want to make a difference daily, a career in teaching is a great choice.

 Prepare for Immediate Employment

 The U.S. Department of Labor Statistics estimates that careers as preschool teachers are projected to grow 15 percent from 2021 to 2031, much faster than the average for all occupations.

 Check out the Career Coach site to learn about related professions and compensation.
 (Accessed May 16, 2023)

 K-12 Elementary Education